CarlEarth/shift_work_schedule/README.md

 # shift_work_schedule
 generator of the shift work schedule using random method

-This code helps an work group arrange its shift work schedule easily.
+This code helps a work group arrange its shift work schedule easily.
 By setting the conditions needed in the score part,
-we can get the schedule with the highest score for using.
+we can get the schedule with the highest score for usage.

-Execution by enter the command: python3 schedule_gen.py
+Execute by entering the command: python3 schedule_gen.py

-Future work:
+Future works:
-1. Import the csv to combine the EXCEL.
+1. Import the csv to combine with the EXCEL.
-2. Make more complicated score rule for practical usage.
+2. Make more complicated score rules for practical usage.